Yiming Chen

-Outside the lab, you can find me playing Guzheng (a traditional Chinese instrument), singing A Capella, figure skating, and learning to row.
+I'm passionate about teaching and scientific communication.
+Sharing appreciation for beautiful concepts is the most gratifying feeling!
+Outside the lab, you can find me playing Guzheng (a traditional Chinese instrument), singing A Capella, and doing activities on water of different states——rowing and figure skating.
 I also sometimes make things.

 Geo-UNet: A Geometrically Constrained Neural Framework for Clinical-Grade Lumen Segmentation in Intravascular Ultrasound

-MLMI @ MICCAI 2024
+MLMI @ MICCAI, 2024

 Teaching 📚